ethen8181/ticket-system/system/system.md

 - A quick review in case you've forgotten. `highdata` contains the TicketCode that generated more than 10^7 to the total revenue and only the records where the tickets were sold online (TicketSiteCode = 88888 ).

-- `zipcity` For this section, we will fist add a new column to `highdata`.
-We'll extract the first digit of the [Zipcode](http://www.easytravel.com.tw/postid_search.asp) column, the first digit represents the city and the rest are which district in the city, but here we're just going to look at the zipcode from the city-level.
+- `zipcity` For this section, we will first add a new column to `highdata`.
+We'll extract the first digit of the [Zipcode](http://www.easytravel.com.tw/postid_search.asp) column, which represents the city and the rest are which district in the city, but here we're just going to look at the zipcode from the city-level.
 - `zipcodedata` Since the ZipCode column has some noise in them for reasons beyond knowledge (e.g. NA, English letters, random punctuation marks ), so for analyzing convenience, we'll simply convert them into numbers and exclude the ones that were coerced to NAs in the data type transformation process.
-- The suppressWarnings function below is used just to avoid printing the warning messages in the report, it does not have affect on the result.
+- The suppressWarnings function below is used just to avoid printing the warning messages in the report, it does not have any affect on the result.

 ```r